On this page:

 News

-You can learn about the transition and share your ideas by visiting engagewr.ca/KUtransition and registering for an online or in-person workshop or by taking our online survey.
+You can learn about the transition by visiting engagewr.ca/KUtransition

 Bill inserts